FAQs and anwsers

 - SCOM 434 Science Communication Internship (varied times possible)

-What postgraduate qualifications are available with the Centre for Science Communication at the University of Otago?
+What postgraduate qualifications are available with the Department of Science Communication at the University of Otago?

-The Centre for Science Communication offers the following postgraduate qualifications:
+The Department of Science Communication offers the following postgraduate qualifications:

 - Postgraduate Certificate (one semester full-time equivalent)